rekindle-blog/rekindle-blog.github.io/_posts/2021-07-30-blood-sports.md

 Firstly, why do we stop our animals from fighting?
 Sure, you might answer, there are veterinary bills and sentiment.
 But when domesticated animals—particularly dogs—decide they want to duke it out in the park humans quickly intervene.
 In other words, when two or more dogs engage in combat by their own volition we don’t allow it.
 Why is that?

 Secondly, if a major problem with animal fighting is that animals are compelled against their wills, why do we not oppose all other forms of animal sports?
-I’m don’t know about you, but I’ve personally never seen bunch of horses—or dogs for that matter—set off at gallop to see who crosses a line first.
+I don’t know about you, but I’ve personally never seen bunch of horses—or dogs for that matter—set off at gallop to see who crosses a line first.
 When it comes to animal racing we ignore the fact that animals are forced into a situation that they would never choose for themselves.

 In fact, if I were seeking to be contentious, I would probe the fact that fighting appears to come more naturally to most animals than racing or doing tricks.
 But let’s leave that for another time.
 Clearly animals don’t choose to fight but are goaded into violent combat.
 But if this is a sticking point when it comes to animal fighting, it should also probably be extended to other ways in which animals are forced to compete for human entertainment.